yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

   * The key information needed to tune an individual collector is the data from the GC log when that collector is enabled.
   * Understanding the Throughput Collector
     * the throughput collector has two operations: minor collections and full GCs
+    * generations: young (Eden, Survivor 1, Survivor 2), Old Generation
+    * A young collection occurs when eden has filled up.
+The young collection moves all objects out of eden: some are moved to one of the survivor spaces (e.g. S0) and some are moved to the old generation, which now contains more objects.
+Many objects, of course, are discarded because they are no longer referenced.
     * example minor GC log output:
     ```
     17.806: [GC [PSYoungGen: 227983K->14463K(264128K)]